sergiokopplin/indigo/_posts/2016-09-15-product-launches.markdown

 Google, for example.

 I still remember the "launch" as it were, of Gmail.
-The excited chatter on Yahoo Messenger with friends about rumored acquaintances who had an invite.
-That thrilling IM from a friend telling you they had an account and were waiting for their quota of invites.
+The excited chatter with friends about rumored acquaintances who had an invite.
+That thrilling instant message from a friend telling you they had an account and were waiting for their quota of invites.
 Then actually getting the invite yourself, and becoming part of the Gmail beta.
+(And the hilarious anti-climax of now having a very minimal, cool, and empty email account.)

 Google has since launched so many other products, all in similar fashion and I have signed up for so many of these over the years (Google Reader RIP, Bookmarks RIP, Calendar, Drive, Blogger, Google+ etc although some have bit the dust or transformed since).